Cozy Peach Kitchen

 Labeled ingredients used to make BBQ chickpeas.

-• BBQ sauce: I love Trader Joe's Kansas-style BBQ sauce.
-It reminds me of Sweet Baby Rays, which is quite sweet.
+• BBQ sauce: I love Trader Joe's Kansas-style BBQ sauce and Kinder's BBQ sauce.
+They reminds me of Sweet Baby Rays, which is quite sweet.
 I also like to make homemade BBQ sauce with molasses and brown sugar as the base.
 This method works best with sweet BBQ sauce because the sugar caramelizes and creates a sticky sauce.
 I have not tested this recipe with vinegar-based BBQ sauces, but I would be curious to hear how it goes if you get the chance.

 • Oil: Choose a neutral oil, like canola oil, to cook the chickpeas.